 Structural Anatomy and Rehabilitation Sciences

-The Structural Anatomy and Rehabilitation Sciences (SARS) discipline offers both MS and PhD degrees combining research, coursework, and teaching experiences.
-The program also supports DO/PhD and DPT/PhD dual-degree students.
-These degrees are designed to develop and train students to serve as faculty members and independent researchers in academic departments at universities and health science centers.
-The program also provides students the opportunity to obtain skills valuable for employment in industry (e.g., prosthetic engineering, athletic shoe design), the public sector (e.g., Department of Justice, Department of Defense) and healthcare (physical therapy, medicine).
+The Structural Anatomy and Rehabilitation Sciences (SARS) graduate discpline focuses of the integration of anatomical form with biomechanical function using advanced experimental, computational, and clinical tools.
+The SARS discipline, within the Graduate School of Biomedical Sciences traditional graduate program, offers both M.S. and Ph.D. degrees that combine research, coursework, and teaching experiences.
+SARS also supports D.O./Ph.D. dual-degree students.
+These degrees are designed to develop and train students to serve as faculty members and independent researchers in various departments at universities and health science centers.

 Functional Morphology: Studies investigating the structure and function of human and animal anatomy from evolutionary and/or anthropological perspectives.